townofchapelhill/self-check/README.md

 #### XML structure changes
 Changes to the Bibliotheca XML file structure will require remapping the variables.
 #### Input/Output Files
-Locations of the Input and Output files are included in the code.
-Suggest parameterizing this information.
+File locations are stored in filename_secrets.py

 #### Libraries Required
 This script requires the [untangle](https://untangle.readthedocs.io/en/latest/) library via ```pip3 install untangle``` in the run environment